Tomiinek/Multilingual_Text_to_Speech/README.md

 - [ ] GMVAE ... looks much more better than the GST papers
 - [ ] transfer learning from english Tacotron to other languages
 - [ ] context, TTS of longer text and MOS of multiple sentences or paragraphs with interpunction ...
+- [ ] It would be interesting to explore the trade-off between the number of mel frequency bins versus audio quality in future work.

 ## Notes: